 Stuck In The Middle With You

-Enacting your ceremony at the centre of a circle provides a sense of equality for all your guests, who are each given an equal share of the view.
+Enacting your wedding ceremony at the centre of a circle provides a sense of equality for all your guests, who are each given an equal share of the view.
 This can be challenging for the Celebrant but offers those experienced in handling it the opportunity to bring movement and flow into the ceremony itself.
 There is no fear of feeling too static or stuck in one place for too long, allowing the pace and energy to stay active and alive.

-It is also a wonderful place from which to welcome in guests, who might take the centre space with you to perform readings or take part in symbolic acts, such as Handfasting.
+It is also a wonderful place from to welcome in guests, who might take the centre space with you to perform readings or take part in symbolic acts, such as Handfasting.
 Similarly, group singing or speaking is a wonderfully rich and joyful experience when it takes place in Circle.

 From The Top